 For these remote USB devices, the same filter rules apply as for other USB devices.
-See chapter 3.11.1, USB Settings, page 65.
+See chapter 3.11.1, USB Settings, page 82.
 All you have to do is specify Remote, or Any, when setting up these rules.

 Accessing remote USB devices is only possible if the RDP client supports this extension.
-On Linux and Oracle Solaris hosts, the Oracle VM VirtualBox installation provides a suitable VRDP client called rdesktop-vrdp.
-Some versions of uttsc, a client tailored for the use with Sun Ray thin clients, also support accessing remote USB devices.
+Some versions of uttsc, a client tailored for the use with Sun Ray thin clients, support accessing remote USB devices.
 RDP clients for other platforms will be provided in future Oracle VM VirtualBox versions.